mseong123/multilayer-perceptron/README.md

 This project also aims to familiarize with the hyperparameters used, their nuances and impact on the model from both theoretical and heuristic approaches.
 One of the main uses of Neural Network vs other ML models is the ability to model non-linearly separable data and very complex relationships in the dataset.

 Included in mandatory part:
- - splitting of dataset into training and validation
+ - splitting of main dataset into training and validation segment with random seed shuffling and stratification to avoid class bias
  - forward feed and error backpropagation between the layers
  - code the class in a modular way to resemble Tensorflow Keras sequential NN model with Layer class and weight/bias encapsulation
  - sigmoid activation function in hidden layers and softmax in output layer